Fun Things To Do In Marrakesh

 Visit The Leather Tanneries

-Visiting the Leather Tanneries in Marrakech is a very interesting experience.
-You will get to see how skins are transformed into durable leather.
 The process is centuries old and looks very authentic.
-In fact, visiting the tannery can feel like a trip back in time.
+Visiting the tannery can feel like a trip back in time.

 The Marrakech tanneries use a traditionally manual process.
 In the process, hides are scraped and soaked in quicklime and water.
-The tanneries have many terraces where you can get a good view of the tanning process.
-The smell of the tannery is overwhelming.

 Visit The Saadian Tombs

 During the 16th and 17th centuries, the Saadian Tombs in Marrakesh were a burial site for royalty.
-This necropolis is located at the southern end of the Marrakesh medina.
-It is surrounded by high walls, which were built by Alawid Sutan Mulai Ismail.
-The tombs were sealed off by the sultan and became dormant for almost four centuries.
+It’s located at the southern end of the Marrakesh Medina.

 After a French aerial photography survey in 1917, the tombs were discovered.
 Immediately, restoration work began.
 The tombs were restored to their former glory.
-In addition, the cemetery was restored to its original design.
-There are more than 200 tombs at the site.

 One of the tombs is the gold-polished Mausoleum of Mansour Al Ahmed.
 This mausoleum is a show-stopper.
 There are 65 other tombs in the complex.